LesterGallagher/EchoSierraStudio/chrome-web-extensions-policy.md

-PRIVACY POLICY ECHO SIERRA STUDIO APPLICATIONS
+PRIVACY POLICY ECHO SIERRA STUDIO DESKTOP APPLICATIONS
 ----------------------------------------------

-This privacy policy governs your use of the software applications for the chrome web store that we're created by Echo Seirra Studio.
+This privacy policy governs your use of the desktop software applications that we're created by Echo Seirra Studio.

 #### **User Provided Information**